 On 24th and 25th October, 2017, UONGOZI Institute in collaboration with the President’s Office, Regional Administration and Local Government (PO-RALG) and President’s Office, Public Service Management and Good Governance (PO-PSMGG) convened a joint workshop on Public Service Reforms and Decentralisation by Devolution (D by D) in Dodoma, Tanzania.

 The workshop was officiated by the Minister of State in the President’s Office, Regional Administration and Local Government (PO-RALG), Hon.
 Selemani Jafo (MP).
-It brought together more than 140 delegates, including Regional Commissioners, District Commissioners, District Executive Directors from seven regions (Mwanza, Arusha, Morogoro, Njombe, Dodoma Iringa and Tabora), as well as directors and representatives from different Ministries, Government institutions, development partners, tertiary institutions and Civil Society Organisations.
+It brought together more than 140 delegates, including Regional Commissioners, District Commissioners, and District Executive Directors from seven regions (Mwanza, Arusha, Morogoro, Njombe, Dodoma Iringa and Tabora), as well as directors and representatives from different Ministries, Government institutions, development partners, tertiary institutions and Civil Society Organisations.

-“The country’s constitution commands it, as it gives power back to the people who work hard to build this nation.
-And I think reforms are likely to take place if every leader will understand the concept of D by D”, he stated.
+“The country’s constitution commands it, as it gives power back to the people who work hard to build this nation, And I think reforms are likely to take place if every leader will understand the concept of D by D”, he stated.